transformgovsg/landing-zone/src/content/blog/20241220-the-nature-of-innovation-chapter-3.md

 > No, I'm not referring to Healthcerts.
 I'm talking about this whole idea of decentralisation - that's what you're really excited about right?
 Who cares if we still use Healthcerts or not!

+Well she got one thing right.
+I was truly excited about the concept of Web 3.0 - not so much cryptocurrency and blockchains, but the whole idea that we could own our personal credentials on our personal devices, where issuance and verification of such credentials could be decentralised.
+It was my "public service" dream of sorts.
+I had been serving in the education and healthcare sectors for 7 years, and public service globally had generally relied on building expensive and large centralised IT systems to manage credentials of all sorts.

+But what if we re-imagined residents owning their own credentials?
+Suppose we suspend any doubts on how this was technically possible (or whether we wanted to place this burden on residents), wouldn't this solve the age old problem of care coordination?
+You see, when we visit social- or healthcare providers, in order for them to craft a care plan for us or advise us on follow-ups, they require a myriad of personal care data from us.
+Healthcare by itself was pretty solid, with the National Electronic Health Records acting as a single source of truth - but the real problem came if there were care providers who did not have access to the NEHR.
+It would then be an endless cycle of back-and-forth between various providers to obtain the necessary information.

+And trust me, I don't think building another centralised IT system for non-healthcare providers is a good solution.
+Imagine the coordination and bespoke engineering required - it would most definitely result in failure.

+But now imagine a resident owning his own socio-healthcare records, just like how he owned his own COVID-19 vaccine certificate.
+He could bring this from provider to provider and act as his own mini source of truth!
+We wouldn't have to build any complex centralised IT system to link up the thousands of providers across the socio-healthcare spectrum.

+Heck.
+We could save millions of dollars, and maybe even hundreds of coordination hours.

+>